 Do not exceed bolt torque specifications.
-See the Genesis Fastener Manual.

 Do not weld on structural components without consulting Genesis.
 Doing so may cause structural failure and void the warranty.

 Do not operate a shear without the case-drain line properly installed if the shear uses a rotation system that requires a case drain.
 Doing so will cause immediate failure of the rotate motor and gearbox.